Chrysthy/Jazz-School-Project/README.md

 # Landing Page Project 2

-<h2>Getting to know the process of creating a landing page from design in Figma to its development with HTML and CSS.</h2>
+<p>Getting to know the process of creating a landing page from design in Figma to its development with HTML and CSS.</p>

-<p> Project created by One bit code and performed by me. </p>
+<p> * Project created by One bit code and performed by me. </p>